xormarcos/relative-neighborhood-graph/README.md

 ## Usage
 Call RelativeNeighborhoodGraphGenerator.Generate() and pass the list of points you which to connect<br/>
-It will return a list of Vectors which represent the connections
+It will return a list of Vector pairs which represent the connections